 - Drink plenty of water.

 - Exercise regularly.

 How is diverticulitis diagnosed?

 - Blood tests, such as a complete blood count (CBC).
-A CBC may show if you have an infection.

 - A digital rectal exam.
 This looks for tenderness or a mass in the lower pelvic area.